 As enemies become more capable and threats more complex, Northrop Grumman continues to leverage traditional spectrum-based and next-generation EMW innovations.
-Combined with our advanced Cyber, C4ISR, Autonomous and Strike expertise, we are designing and building smarter, more agile systems and providing multi-function, affordable solutions to give our forces the decisive advantage.
+Combined with its advanced Cyber, C4ISR, Autonomous and Strike expertise, the company is designing and building smarter, more agile systems and providing multi-function, affordable solutions to give our forces the decisive advantage.

 The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.